vetelko/termbar/readme.md

 every second, running in cwm on OpenBSD.
 It is very simple example, the possibilities are endless, you can output anything into termbar.

+This xterm window is ignored by cwm, it is ignored while switching between windows, it has no border, it is not covered by other windows if you maximize them.

 ![termbar running in cwm](./shot_08:45:45.png?raw=true)